 Research Enrichment – Public Engagement

 Research Enrichment – Diversity and Inclusion

 You can ask for Research Enrichment – Open Research funding of up to £50,000.

 You should ask for a level of funding that's justifiable for the scale and scope of your grant, and proposed open research activities.

 Enrichment funding will end at the same time as your main Wellcome grant.

 Funds can be used for a range of costs such as:

 You can ask for funding for staff to deliver your proposed plan.
 Staff may include data managers or IT staff.

 We won't cover the salaries of staff already funded by their organisation.

-We will cover costs for you to work with or commission developers to build a new software tool or application, or further develop an existing one.
+We will cover costs for you to work with or commission developers to build a new software tool or application.

 We will cover costs for you to purchase cloud-based storage or software licences etc.